anotherlab/anotherlab.github.io/_posts/2021-12-13-Migrated-to-jekyll.md

 4. [gh pr create -f](https://cli.github.com/manual/gh_pr_create)
 5. [gh pr merge -m](https://cli.github.com/manual/gh_pr_merge)

-Then it takes a coucple of minutes for GitHub Pages to run Jekyll on it's end to render the pages.
+Then it takes a couple of minutes for GitHub Pages to run Jekyll on it's end to render the pages.

 But I'm pleased with how it came out.